 In a Kubernetes stateful deployment, the replica label can also be the pod name.

-Reload your Prometheus instances, and then, in Query, we will define
+Reload your Prometheus instances, and then, in Thanos Querier, we will define

 replica as the label we want to enable deduplication to occur on:

 thanos query \ --http-address 0.0.0.0:19192 \ --store 188.8.131.52:19090 \ --store 184.108.40.206:19090 \ --query.replica-label replica # Replica label for de-duplication --query.replica-label replicaX # Supports multiple replica labels for de-duplication

 Go to the configured HTTP address, and you should now be able to query across all Prometheus instances and receive de-duplicated data.